ThibaultJanBeyer/DragSelect/README.md

 # Key-Features

 - No dependencies
+- Accessibility (a11y)
-- Add drag selection.
+- Add drag selection
 - Choose which elements can be selected.
 - Great browser support, works even like a charm on IE9
-- Ease of use
 - Lightweight, only ~1KB gzipped
 - DragSelect was written with Performance in mind.
 - Free & open source under MIT License
+- Ease of use

 # Why?

 Because aparently there is nothing that does not require jquery out there yet.

-# 1. Installation
+# Installation
 ## easy

 Just download the file (minified) and add it to your document: